-- Your USDOT number is required to be displayed on both sides of the coach or motor area.
-In most trucks, this is the driver’s cab.
-USDOT numbers are most often applied to the cab doors
+- Your USDOT number is required to be displayed on both sides of the vehicle.
+USDOT numbers are most often applied to the cab doors on most trucks.

-- Minimum height is two inches so, the numbers should be visible from 50 feet.
+- Minimum letter height is 2 inches so they are visible from 50 feet away.

-- Numbers should be printed in colors that contrast with the background.
-For example, white numbers on a black truck or black numbers on a white truck
+- Lettering must be bold and in contrasting color of the surface it is applied to.
+For example, white lettering on a black truck or black lettering on a white truck.

-- They should be printed in easy to read fonts
+- USDOT numbers should be printed in easy to read fonts.

 Why Do We Need USDOT Numbers?

-USDOT numbers are used to monitor and improve safety on interstate highways.
-They’re used for the following:
+USDOT numbers are used to monitor and improve safety on interstate highways and used for the following:

-“The audit is conducted by an FMCSA-certified auditor at the carrier’s place of business.
-Or electronically, by submitting relevant documents to FMCSA online or via mail or fax.
+According the the FMCSA, “A safety audit is conducted by an FMCSA-certified auditor at the carrier’s place of business, or electronically, by submitting relevant documents to FMCSA online or via mail or fax.
 FMCSA will tell carriers which type of audit they have been selected for by phone or mail.

-What Other Requirements Are There Before I Can Get a USDOT Number?
+What Are Other Requirements Before I Can Get a USDOT Number?

 “In addition to filing an application for operating authority.
 All applicants for motor carrier, freight forwarder, and broker authorities must have specific insurance and legal process agent documents on file before the FMCSA will issue the authorities.
 The required filings vary, based on the types of registrations involved.